icat86/Maesa-camp/README.md

 - "npm run dev"
 - "php artisan serve" (for run the code)

-if not working something not working try this in terminal (powershell)
+if something not working try this in terminal (powershell)

 - 'php artisan route:clear'
 - 'php artisan cache:clear'